paddytobias/research-software-management/PITCHME.md

 Note:

-if you dont want to do this by command line, consider a number of desktop clients that talk to git repositories
+if you dont want to do this via command line, consider a number of desktop clients that talk to git repositories.
+E.g., GitHub Desktop

 +++

 ### Writing your code
 - Where possible look for **open source code** to work from
-- However, if **adapting** code from someone else, best not to.
+- However, if wanting to **adapt** code from someone else, best not to.
 Write you're own and copy/paste the chunks you want
 - Have a **plan** for your code before you start writing.
 What do you want the code to achieve?
-- **Draw** your plans... before you write your code.
-Starting point: What are your inputs and outputs?
+- **Draw** plans before you write your code.
+  - What are your inputs and outputs?
+  - Repetitive calculations?
+  - Any conditionals?
-- Add **comments** to your code as write
+- Make **comments** in your code as write

 Note:
-* there are formal design architecutres you can follow (e.g., Unified Modeling Language), but you don't have to use/learn these.
+* there are formal design architectures you can follow (e.g., Unified Modelling Language), but you don't have to use/learn these.
 Just come up with a conceptual way to explain what you what your program.
 * more so, draw these concepts before you begin coding.
 * take into account your inputs and outputs. what goes into your program and what do you want to come out

 ---